hemant-garg/Devhub-SocialNetwork/README.md

-# SocialNetwork for Developers
+# DEVHUB - SocialNetwork for Developers

-Hey there, I've build this project from complete scratch using MERN stack(mongoDB, ExpressJS, ReactJS, NodeJS).
+Hey there, I've created this beautiful looking project from complete scratch using MERN stack(mongoDB, ExpressJS, ReactJS, NodeJS).

-`This is not a fancy looking web app.
-I was just trying to practice Javascript skills. ( I will make the UI/UX better in future )`

-This is very basic website as of now, but i am planning to make it really big.
-So if anyone of you wants to collaborate with me.
-Just Ping me any time.
-You will get my contact info from the bio section.

-**Check out the website here -** https://social-network-v1.herokuapp.com/
+**Check out the website here -** https://devhub2.herokuapp.com/

 ( This project is the outcome of the course "MERN Stack Front To Back: Full Stack React, Redux & Node.js" by Brad Traversy.
 Great course ;) )

 ## Main features of this Website

+> Simple yet beautiful UI.

 > Login/Signup using jwt and passport.